KCL04/Java-Deserialization-NSE/README.md

 Just wrote the scripts, did not come up with vuln detection

-Credit for JBoss.nse, Jenkins.nse vuln detection goes to Johndekroon
+Credit for JBoss.nse, Jenkins.nse, and Weblogic.nse vuln detection goes to Johndekroon

 see: https://github.com/johndekroon/serializekiller